Strangler fig: Species

 These all share a common "strangling" growth habit that is found in many tropical forest species.
 This growth habit is an adaptation for growing in dark forests where the competition for light is intense.
 These plants are hemiepiphytes, spending the first part of their life without rooting into the ground.
 Their seeds, often bird-dispersed, germinate in crevices atop other trees.
 These seedlings grow their roots downward and envelop the host tree while also growing upward to reach into the sunlight zone above the canopy.

 An original support tree can sometimes die, so that the strangler fig becomes a "columnar tree" with a hollow central core.
 However, it is also believed that the strangler fig can help its support tree survive storms.

+Uses

+After many decades spent living outdoors in the rainforests of northern Queensland, Australia, hermetic bushman Michael 'Tarzan' Fomenko (c.1930–2018) settled upon sleeping amidst giant strangler fig roots.
+On occasions when black snakes, scrub turkeys and goannas were a threat or a nuisance, he would sleep up in the tree.